 We also provide a service for people with hereditary angioedema.
 This is a rare inherited disorder of the immune system that causes unpredictable and occasionally serious skin or abdominal swellings.

-The department has been accredited since 2012 for provision of immunodeficiency services.
-This accreditation was renewed in 2018 after an assessment by the QPIDS team from the Royal College of Physicians accreditation unit.
+The department has been continuously accredited since 2012 for the provision of adult and children’s immunodeficiency services, with regular assessments by the QPIDS team from the Royal College of Physicians accreditation unit.

 Many people with immunodeficiency disorders need life-long treatment.
 Our team supports a wide range of treatment options to ensure that your condition can be managed with the least inconvenience to your daily life.